FNNDSC/fnndsc/js/chrisAPI/APIDocumentation.md

 In addition to methods and properties provided by these base classes every resource object returned by the client API contains additional methods to fetch its associated resources (item or list resources) from the ChRIS REST API.
 It can also contain ``get``, ``post``, ``put`` and ``delete`` methods as allowed by the REST API.
-In particular every object has a ``get`` method that updates the internal state of the object with the new data fetched from the ChRIS server.
+In particular every object inherits a ``get`` method that updates the internal state of the object with the new data fetched from the ChRIS server.
 A `clone` method is provided to cover the case when a reference to the previous object state is desired.
 This method returns a new instance of the same class as the cloned object.

 All methods that fetch a resource from the REST API return a JS Promise which is passed the corresponding resource object as an argument to the fulfillment callback.

-All resources can be fetched from the REST API starting the initial `FeedList` instance object returned by the client as in the following examples:
+All resources can be fetched from the REST API starting with the initial `FeedList` instance returned by the client as in the following examples:

 ``` javascript